Rouge (group): 2002: Formation on Popstars

 The origins of the group lie in the talent show Popstars, produced by RGB and broadcast in Brazil by SBT and Disney Channel from April 27 to September 7, 2002.
 The aim of the show was to form a pop girl group in Brazil and auditions were held country-wide.
 Over 20 episodes, candidates were whittled down by a panel of five judges.
-After five qualifying rounds, eight girls were selected for the final stage that and the judges selected Aline Wirley, Fantine Thó, Karin Hils, Li Martins (at the time known as Patrícia Lissa) and Luciana Andrade.
+After five qualifying rounds, eight girls were selected for the final stage, and the judges selected Aline Wirley, Fantine Thó, Karin Hils, Li Martins (at the time known as Patrícia Lissa) and Luciana Andrade.
 The name chosen for the group was Rouge "because it has five letters and also because in French it means red, a color associated with sensuality [...] and it's pop!".